“Der Reich-Ranicki des jazz” Die Welt

 In January 2011, Prof. Nicholson was invited to the quarterly meeting of European Radio Jazz Research, in Fertig, Germany to present his paper on The Nordic Tone in Jazz, and in two separate sessions interviewed the distinguished young Norwegian musicians Per Zanussi and Hakon Kornstad in front of an invited audience.

 In June 2011, Prof. Nicholson was invited to give the keynote speech at the inaugural Joe Zawinul Music Days organised by the University for Music and Performing Arts in Vienna and the Institute for Popular Music where he was described as “One of the leading jazz journalists in the world” in the festival programming.
+He explained how Joe Zawinul’s music with Weather Report and the Zawinul Syndicate anticipated the globalisation/glocalisation trend in jazz by his use of Austrian folkloric themes in his music.

 Also in June 2011, Prof. Nicholson was invited to give the keynote speech on the Royal Welsh College of Music and Drama’s Jazz Day on the occasion of the opening of their new, multi-million pound refurbishment.
+He explained the effects of globalisation/glocalisation in jazz.

 In September 2011, Prof. Nicholson was invited to the quarterly meeting of European Radio Jazz Research in Remagen, Germany to present his paper on The BBC, Jazz Policy and Outsourcing.